 From the NHLPA: PLAYERS VOTE TO RATIFY NEW COLLECTIVE BARGAINING AGREEMENT WITH NHL OWNERS …MOU must still be completed by NHL and NHLPA TORONTO (January 12, 2013) – The members of the National Hockey League Players’ Association (NHLPA) have voted to ratify the new Collective Bargaining Agreement (CBA) between the… Read More →

 The boys are off skates today, resting up for physicals and their brutal first day of camp tomorrow.
 But today the schedule is finally announced.
-We know—or we’re pretty sure we know—that the Rangers’ 48-game season begins Jan.
-19 in Boston and that the home opener is the next night… Read More →
+We know — or we’re pretty sure we know — that the Rangers’ 48-game season begins Jan.
+19 in Boston and that the home opener… Read More →

 Didn’t write a story today, and since we’re still wrestling with this audio thing, here’s the notebook I put together after practice: By Rick Carpiniello GREENBURGH – As the Rangers’ only unsigned player, and as a restricted free agent, defenseman Michael Del Zotto’s leverage is limited.
 And it’s probably going… Read More →

 This may fall into the department of “give us a break.”
-From the NHL: STATEMENT FROM JEREMY JACOBS, OWNER OF THE BOSTON BRUINS AND CHAIRMAN OF THE NATIONAL HOCKEY LEAGUE BOARD OF GOVERNORS NEW YORK (January 9, 2013)—Jeremy Jacobs, owner of the Boston Bruins and Chairman of the National… Read More →
+From the NHL: STATEMENT FROM JEREMY JACOBS, OWNER OF THE BOSTON BRUINS AND CHAIRMAN OF THE NATIONAL HOCKEY LEAGUE BOARD OF GOVERNORS NEW YORK (January 9, 2013) — Jeremy Jacobs, owner of the Boston Bruins and Chairman of… Read More →

 Rick Carpiniello’s Rangers Report Chat